A Group for Anglers with Disabilities

 - To provide recreational fishing opportunities for all anglers with disabilities regardless of their age, race, gender, or disability.

 - To create public awareness of the problems facing persons with disabilities and the shortfall of recreational opportunities.

-- To be a resource for information on adaptive fishing equipment and accessibility.
+- To be a resource for information on adapted fishing equipment and accessibility.

-- To promote research & development of specialized adaptive equipment and gear to enhance fishing experiences for anglers with disabilities.
+- To promote research & development of specialized adapted equipment and gear to enhance fishing experiences for anglers with disabilities.

 - To help fulfill the needs of participants for independence, positive self image, and a genuine feeling of accomplishment.